Xenophobia and racism related to the COVID-19 pandemic: Hong Kong

-More than a hundred restaurants in Hong Kong have turned away customers from mainland China, with one restaurant demanding that a customer produce a Hong Kong identity card to prove they were not from the mainland.
+More than a hundred restaurants in Hong Kong turned away customers from mainland China, with one restaurant demanding that a customer produce a Hong Kong identity card to prove they were not from the mainland.
 Tenno Ramen, a Japanese noodle restaurant in Hung Hom, refused to serve mainland Chinese customers.
 The restaurant said on Facebook, "We want to live longer.
 We want to safeguard local customers.
 Please excuse us."
 Another example is Kwong Wing Catering, a pro-2019–20 Hong Kong protests restaurant chain, which announced on Facebook on 28 January 2020 that it would serve only English- or Cantonese-speaking customers (no Mandarin-speakers customers allowed) since the government did not implement a border closure against mainland China.
 However, Mandarin is also the common tongue in Taiwan, so the said Facebook post was then updated a day later to clarify that they welcome Taiwanese customers.

 Many protesters in Hong Kong have reportedly insisted on calling COVID-19 the "Chinese Virus" or "Chinese coronavirus".
 Expats and South Asian minorities have also faced increased xenophobia, with media narratives blaming them as more likely to spread the virus.